 Please make sure your dogs are leashed at all times when you visit the beach.
 Not only are the seal pups at risk from dog attacks, but dogs are at risk, too.
 Seals carry communicable diseases which your dog can contract, even by just getting too close.
 In most cities, dogs are not allowed on the beach.
-Virtually every year, seal pups are severely injured or killed in South Puget Sound by off-leash dogs.
+Virtually every year, seal pups are severely injured or killed in Washington by off-leash dogs.
 In coastal areas where driving on the beach is allowed, please be alert!
 Pups have been run over and killed by careless drivers.
 Don't touch seal pups!
 It's the law.
 Never handle a seal pup.
 They are wild animals and can inflict a severe wound.
 They can also carry diseases that are transmittable to humans and touching a marine mammal is a violation of the Marine Mammal Protection Act (MMPA).

 Weaned pups need protection and rest, too, since they are now on their own without mom's rich milk for survival.
 A pup that is scared back into the water, wasting precious calories, will be weak and more prone to low body weight, parasites and predators.
 Please give them space.
 It is against Federal and Washington State law to feed, touch or move seal pups (read more about common mistakes punishable by law on Seal Sitters' Blubberblog).
 Since harbor seal pups do come ashore to regulate their temperature and gain the strength required for their survival, a pup that is alone onshore is not necessarily abandoned or sick.
 Call your local stranding network to report marine mammals on shore.

 Who to call?
 If you see a seal or other marine mammal on beaches in West Seattle (King County) from Brace Point through the Duwamish River, please call Seal Sitters Marine Mammal Stranding Network's Hotline: 206-905-SEAL (7325).